hardingrichard/ci-pp3-pydle/README.md

 <summary>End game condition</summary>
 <img src="docs/features/features_endgame.png" alt="End game terminal image">
 </details>
 Once the user has guessed the word or has used up all their remaining attempts and end game condition is met and the user is presented with a message letting them know that they were either successful or unsuccessful.
-It also provides the user with what the hidden word was giving additional user experience.
+It also provides the user with what the hidden word was giving additional user experience. <br>
 * User story: 7

 ## Technology Stack